Table-top interferometry on extreme time and wavelength scales: Experimental Setup

 The sampling energy width of the Fourier-transform spectrometer depends solely on the OPD between the two XUV pulse replicas

 where L is the maximum optical path difference that can be set in the autocorrelator.
-In our instrument the corresponding maximum mirror displacement of $\mathrm{\Delta z=1\,mm}$ at a grazing incidence angle $\mathrm{\alpha=8^{\circ}}$ results in $\mathrm{L=278\,\mu m}$, which gives a maximum sampling energy width of $\mathrm{\Delta E = 4.5\,meV}$.
-We note that for the device depicted in Fig.\,\ref{fig:SDU} the resolution is limited intrinsically by the transient loss of the transverse overlap between the two beams reflected from the lamellar mirror assembly for larger delays, i.e. the increasing mirror displacement resulting in parallel beam separation.\\
+In our instrument the corresponding maximum useful mirror displacement of $\mathrm{\Delta z=1\,mm}$ at a grazing-incidence angle of $\mathrm{\alpha=8^{\circ}}$ results in $\mathrm{L=278\,\mu m}$, which gives a maximum sampling energy width of $\mathrm{\Delta E = 4.5\,meV}$.
+We note that for the device depicted in Fig.\,\ref{fig:SDU} the given resolution is limited intrinsically by the transient loss of the transverse overlap between the two beams reflected from the lamellar-mirror assembly for larger delays, i.e. the increasing mirror displacement resulting in parallel beam separation.\\